supabase/supavisor/docs/faq.md

 Also running N pools on N nodes for N clients will not scale horizontally as well because all nodes will be doing all the same work of issuing database connections to clients.
-While not a lot of overhead, at some point this won't scale and we'd have to run multiple independant clusters and route tenants to clusters to scale horizontally.
+While not a lot of overhead, at some point this won't scale and we'd have to run multiple independent clusters and route tenants to clusters to scale horizontally.